Equipping weak equivalences with algebraic structure: Introduction

-It turns out that because weak equivalences of simplicial sets are not stable under infinite products they cannot be captured using injectivity or monads.
-Section~\ref{section:Cones} deals with the appropriate generalisations of these concepts -- cone injectivity and multimonads -- required to capture weak equivalences in a general combinatorial model category.
-As well as giving general results we describe an explicit set of cones generating the weak equivalences of simplicial sets.
-Finally, in Section~\ref{section:Nikolaus}, we sharpen a result of Nikolaus concerning model structures on categories of algebraically fibrant objects.
-This allows us to return from the non-standard world of cones and multimonads to the standard world of injectivity and monads.
+Since weak equivalences of simplicial sets are not stable under infinite products they therefore cannot be captured using injectivity or monads.
+Section~\ref{section:Cones} deals with the appropriate generalisations of these concepts --- cone injectivity and multimonads --- required to capture weak equivalences in a general combinatorial model category.
+We introduce \emph{algebraic cone injectives} and show that, in a locally presentable category, the category of algebraic cone injectives is locally \emph{multipresentable} and \emph{multimonadic.} This allows us to give our second main result, Theorem~\ref{thm:CombCone}, which describes the algebraic structure borne by weak equivalences in a general combinatorial model category.
+Furthermore, using simplicial subdivision, we describe a concrete set of cones generating the weak equivalences of simplicial sets.

-It seems apt to mention the broader context of the results presented here.
-During CT2015 Emily Riehl told me that she was hoping for an analogue of \emph{Smith's theorem} for \emph{algebraic model structures} \cite{Riehl2011Algebraic}.
-Let me mention that more recently Andrew Swan has proposed a modified definition of algebraic model structure, involving a category of weak equivalences, that should ultimately be relevant to our present concerns \cite{Sattler2016Talk}.
+Finally, in Section~\ref{section:Nikolaus}, we sharpen a result of Nikolaus by showing that the category of algebraically fibrant objects in a combinatorial model category admits a transferred model structure Quillen equivalent to the original one --- in particular, this establishes the apparently new result that each combinatorial model category is equivalent to one in which \emph{all objects are fibrant}.
+By passing to the category of algebraically fibrant objects this allows us to return from the non-standard world of cones and multimonads to the more familiar world of injectivity and monads.

-Now Smith's theorem \cite{Beke2000Sheafifiable} gives necessary and sufficient conditions on a set of generating cofibrations and class of weak equivalences to form part of a combinatorial model structure.
-In the algebraic setting one would like to allow, at least, for a small \emph{category} of generating cofibrations.
-On contemplating how a proof of Smith's theorem in this setting might go, it quickly became apparent to me that it would be of value to first understand the extent to which weak equivalences can be made algebraic.
-Hence the results of the present paper.
-Whilst obtaining an algebraic version of Smith's theorem is still an open problem I am optimistic that the results described here will prove useful in its resolution.
+In future work we plan to build upon the results developed herein to obtain a version of Smith's theorem for accessible model categories.
+At the same time, we plan to use Theorem~\ref{thm:CombCone} to obtain new techniques for constructing, and a deeper understanding of, algebraic model categories in the stronger sense of \cite{Swan2018Identity}.